C. F. Martin Style 23 & 24 Guitars

 variation between individual guitars and in different years.

-of early Martin guitars can vary greatly, and says little in
+early Martin guitars can vary greatly, and says little in determining the

-determining th style of the guitar.
-Style 23 and 24 Martins are
+style of the guitar.
+Style 23 and 24 Martins are among the

-among the most interesting because of the great variety of
+most interesting because of the great variety of designs used for

 C. F. Martin Style 23 Guitar